friedepetr/BsForm/README.md

 How works with BsForm
 ---------------------
-For example we want to create form for add new article on our blog ex. views / articles / create.blade.php :
+For example we want to create form for add new article on our blog ex. views / articles / create.blade.php.
+We expect in <strong>app / Http / routes.php</strong> is simply articles RESTful Resource:

+Route::resource('articles' , 'ArticlesController');

+In blade template we have:

     {!!
 BsForm::bs_open( 'articles.store' ) !!}
     {!!
 BsForm::bs_text( 'article.author'           , [ 'label' => 'author:'   ]) !!}